sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 explain the SEMAT initiative and the motivation behind the Essence stan- dard.
 Again we point to additional reading, exercises, and further material at www.software-engineering-essentialized.com.
 # 3Essence in a Nutshell
-.
-# common ground the notion of a
-# this chapter
-# for software
-form a method
-# and a kernel of
-.
 the concepts of practices and methods built of top of Essence forming a method architecture; and . the concept of cards as a means to give the abstract elements of Essence an attractive and tangible user experience.